 Control your bamboo

 Because of its invasive potential, some cities and homeowner’s associations actually have laws and regulations against planting bamboo.
-For the safety of your garden and your neighbors, we always recommending using a root barrier when planting a running bamboo species.
+For the safety of your garden and your neighbors, we always recommend using a root barrier when planting a running bamboo species.

 Further reading